JustinH11235/terminal-video-chat/README.md

 - [ ] Create chat rooms, with shareable names and passcodes instead of everyone connecting to the same room (maybe keep the general room for fun?)
 - [ ] Add support for sending video frames over TCP socket
 - [ ] Enable server to support 20-50 users in one chat room with video at once (clients only need to render one screen of video at a time), look into higher powered AWS server/load balanced server instances
+- [ ] Add proper error handling, most errors are okay to ignore, just give up sending the message, if possible try to give client some information

 Graphics options:
 - Color in background, gives us rectangle pixels